open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 OpenTelemetry API MUST use no-op propagators when used unconfigured.
 Context propagation may be used for various telemetry signals - traces, metrics, logging and more.
 So context propagation MAY be enabled for any of them.
-For instance, trace exporter may not be configured while trace context is propagated.
+For instance, a span exporter may be left unconfigured, although the trace context is being propagated.

 Platforms such as ASP.NET may pre-configure out-of-the-box propagators.
 If pre-configured, `Propagator`s SHOULD default to a composite